cds-snc/covid-alert-data/README.md

 ### App turned off and on

+This indicates how frequently the app's ["on/off" feature](https://www.canada.ca/en/health-canada/news/2020/12/covid-alert-app-updated-to-serve-canadians-better.html) is used.

 | filename | aggregation |
 | ------------- |------------- |
 | Not available | |

 ### Manually clearing exposure notifications

+This indicates how frequently the app's ["manually clear exposure notifications" feature](https://www.canada.ca/en/health-canada/news/2020/12/covid-alert-app-updated-to-serve-canadians-better.html) is used.

 | filename | aggregation |
 | ------------- |------------- |